“A family is a unit composed not only of children but of

 - Sinus Pressure Headache – When you have a cold, it’s common to feel pain and pressure in your head, particularly focused around your eyes and cheekbones.
 That’s because you have sinus passages inside your skull that are connected to your inflamed nasal passages.
 One thing that’s quite soothing is a cool washcloth over your eyes and cheekbones.
 You can also buy a gel ice pack designed specifically for this purpose.

 - Raw, Chapped Skin – This often happens around the nose when we’ve been blowing it for a few days.
-Shea butter is a one-ingredient, natural moisturizer that is thick like a salve and quickly replenishes severely dry skin.
+Tallow is a deeply emollient, natural moisturizer that quickly replenishes severely dry skin.